MY EXPOSE ON POLYGAMY

 Many inductees, as well as converts to plural marriage, have soon discovered for themselves what polygamy is all about.
 That is, they found out the hard way why polygamy should never be legalized!

-Check my other blogs on my Website, too, plus my Menu for more excellent Media on polygamy and the Mormon fundamentalist history and lifestyle.
-See listed there, for your edification, films about Mormon fundamentalists, as well as a host of other excellent and best-selling books written by Ex-polygamist wives and other experts on the subject.
+See my other blogs and Menu on my website for more excellent Media on polygamy/polygyny and Mormon fundamentalist history and lifestyle.
+Also, see listed there, for your edification, films about Mormon fundamentalists, as well as a host of other excellent books written by Ex-polygamist wives and other experts on the subject.

 Mormon Reformation DayLike Page